Mobile Notice

 For this case, the original integral appears again, containing a different coefficient.
 This can be solved using the same solution as the second case.

-$\case{IV}$ Rows can be simplified
+Case IV: Rows can be simplified

-$\example{4}$ Evaluate the integral $\int \ln^2x\,dx$
+Example 4: Evaluate the integral ln2xdx

 Evaluating integrals using the tabulation method sometimes may lead to a row that can be simplified.
 If this happens, we can rewrite the simplified functions to the next row, and a horizontal broken line can also be added to emphasize where the simplification occurs.